BoG-Dev-Bootcamp/project2-s23-dragonfruit/README.md

 ## Level 1: Easy
 - (2) Create a POST endpoint at `/api/user` to create a user in the database based on information passed into the body - **Complete**
-- (3) Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body - **Pennon In Progress**
+- (3) Create a POST endpoint at `/api/animal` to create an animal in the database based on information passed into the body - **Complete**
 - (4) Create a POST endpoint at `/api/training` to create a training log in the database based on information passed into the body - **Complete**
 - Note these requests will have a similar request body and response statuses:
     - Body: A JSON containing the user/animal/training log information for the user/animal/training log we want to create